techidaily/site-discord-videos/source/_posts/new-2024-approved-step-by-step-process-to-make-professional-discord-photos.md

 #### 2\.
 How do you get different fonts on Discord?

-It’s not possible to change the font directly from the Discord app, but this limitation can be circumvented if you find a good[Discord font generator](https://tools.techidaily.com/wondershare/filmora/download/) on the internet.
+It’s not possible to change the font directly from the Discord app, but this limitation can be circumvented if you find a good [Discord font generator](https://tools.techidaily.com/wondershare/filmora/download/) on the internet.
 Those are very easy to use, so you can simply type your text in a chosen font and copy it back into Discord already formatted.

 #### 3\.
 How to make a hidden text in Discord?

 The creation of a hidden text message that requires direct user action to reveal is possible in Discord and requires a so-called spoiler tag.
-If you precede your message with the text /spoiler or type two slash bars ( //) at either side, it will be hidden from other users except for those who decide to view it and indicate their desire by clicking or tapping on it.
+If you precede your message with the text /spoiler or type two slash bars (//) at either side, it will be hidden from other users except for those who decide to view it and indicate their desire by clicking or tapping on it.
 Messages of this kind appear highlighted with gray background in the message stream on a Discord chat.

 ![author avatar](https://images.wondershare.com/filmora/article-images/richard-bennett.jpg)